 A Perfectly Whole Roasted Cauliflower is a wonderful thing and it’s easier than you think.
-Here’s how!
+This golden orb is perfectly tender on the inside and golden roasted on the outside.

 How Do You Make the Best Roasted Cauliflower?